nasrina081/web102_prework/README.md

 The following **optional** features are implemented:

 * [ ] List anything else that you can get done to improve the app functionality!
+- I added a search bar but am still working on adding functionality
+- I centered the text on the body page with css to improve reader visibility.
 ## Video Walkthrough

 Here's a walkthrough of implemented features: